02 October 2018

 At the time of writing this post, Google has already released ARCore Android ver.
 1.3.0, which supports:

-New class CameraIntrinsics that provides the unrotated physical characteristics for a camera, which consists of its focal length, pricinpal point, and image dimensions.
+- New class CameraIntrinsics provides the unrotated physical characteristics of a camera, which consists of its focal length, principal point, and image dimensions.

 ARCore Android in action

 In the previous section, I wrote about the functionalities of Google ARCore.
 Now, let’s leave the technical details behind for a while and appreciate just how visually impressive augmented reality is.
 Are you ready to see how you can incorporate it into your life?

 Imagine it’s beautiful outside and you’re going on a bike trip to a brand-new place.
 You’ve never been there before, so, of course, you’ll need a guide.
 With augmented reality apps, your phone can serve as an excellent guide, showing you where to go based on your location.
 Here’s one example.

 Or let’s say you’ve just moved to a big city, but you don’t have any friends there yet, so you don’t know how to get to all the interesting places.
 If you have a compatible device, it’ll locate all the points of interest nearby and show them to you real-time.
 All you need to do is point your phone at the street.

 ARCore Android can also assist you when you want to decorate your new place or buy a new piece of furniture that doesn’t clash with the rest.
 Just point your phone where you want to place the new stuff.